Updated: May 30, 2021

-If you do feel you need to surrender your animal, making sure that animal is medically clear is Step 1.
-Is the animal UTD on vaccines, neutered, and have you spoken to a qualified vet about any behavioral issues and medications that may help?
+If you do feel you need to surrender your animal, making sure that animal is medically clear is absolutely Step 1.
+Is the animal UTD on vaccines, neutered/spayed, and have you spoken to a qualified vet about any behavioral issues and medications that may help?
 I can count on one hand were a truly responsible owner needs to surrender a pet.

 (If you are unable to afford vetting, please contact us and we will do our best to advise - please consider vet expenses prior to adopting an animal.
 Please also understand if we go through your facebook feed and see you get your nails done, buy lotto tickets, drink alcohol, go out to dinner, smoke, that it's really hard for us to politely listen to you tell us you can't afford vet care.)

 For example - if an animal is being owner surrendered for urinating in the house, has the animal been cleared for a bladder infection, bladder stones, and is the animal fixed?
 If the animal is being surrendered for behavioral problems, is the animal getting enough exercise - could a dog walking service help?
 Could food puzzle toys and games help mentally stimulate a dog which can be just as important as physical exercise!

 Surrendered animals must come with a consultation with Kristie Swan, BAA CPDT-KA, KPA-CPT at A Dog’s Life GR at the expense of the current owner.

 Training can often help stop the reason for the surrender - which will keep animals in their homes with the current owner.